navi-language/website/learn.md

 #### `#[serde(skip)]`

 Skip this field: do not serialize or deserialize it.
-The `skip` field must have default value, otherwise it will cause a compile error.
+The `skip` field must have a default value, otherwise, it will cause a compile error.

 ```nv, ignore
 struct User {